math4tots-misc/a2d/NOTES.md

         This means that if you have a function that accepts or returns a type from a third party crate, the values may not actually be compatible
+* Performance and number of sprite batches
+    * It's just assumed that if you have too many sprite batches things will run slow.